techx/hackmit-hackbot/README.md

 ```

 By default, hackbot will run with all the plugins in the `scripts/`
 directory.
-If you only want to test one plugin, move all but your script to
+If you only want to test one plugin, move all other plugins to
 `disabled_scripts/`.

 ```bash